umbraco/UmbracoDocs/Reference/Common-Pitfalls/index.md

 An example of an application scoped instance is Umbraco's `ApplicationContext`, this single instance is shared by all threads and exists for the lifetime of the application.

-An example of a request scoped instance is the `HttpContext`, this object exists for a single request, it definitely cannot be shared between other threads and especially not other request threads because this is where the security information for a given user is stored!
+An example of a request scoped instance is the `HttpContext`.
+This object exists for a single request and it definitely cannot be shared between other threads and especially not other request threads.
+This is because it is where the security information for a given user is stored!
 The `UmbracoContext` is also a request scoped object - in fact it relies directly on an instance of `HttpContext`.
 The `UmbracoHelper` is a request scoped object - as you can see above, it requires an instance of an `UmbracoContext`.

 So... in the above example, the `UmbracoHelper` which relies on an `UmbracoContext` which relies on an `HttpContext` will now be statically assigned to a variable, which means